HarperDB/documentation/docs/applications/defining-schemas.md

 The `@primaryKey` directive specifies that an attribute is the primary key for a table.
 These must be unique and when records are created, this will be auto-generated with a UUID if no primary key is provided.

 ### `@indexed`
-The `@primaryKey` directive specifies that an attribute should be indexed.
+The `@indexed` directive specifies that an attribute should be indexed.
 This is necessary if you want to execute queries using this attribute (whether that is through RESTful query parameters, SQL, or NoSQL operations).

 ### `@createdTime`
 The `@createdTime` directive indicates that this property should be assigned a timestamp of the creation time of the record (in epoch milliseconds).